algorandfoundation/TEALScript/pages/lifecycle.md

 ## Create

-By default, TEALScript contracts can be created a bare method call (no arguments) with the `NoOp` on complete.
+By default, TEALScript contracts can be created with a bare method call (no arguments) with the `NoOp` on complete.
 To add logic to the application's creation, you can use the {@link handle.createApplication handle.createApplication} decorator.
 If no arguments are provided to the method, the method will be the bare create logic.

 ### Examples
 #### Bare Create